 (And we like to think it's interactive and fun!)

-How Long Does It Take To Get a Bartending License?
+How Long Does It Take To Get A Bartending License?

 You should expect to block at least four hours out of your day.
 While some states leave the training length up to the training provider.
 Other states require training to be at minimum 2-4 hours, for example: